 There's no doubt about it: gardens engage and inspire youth, allowing educators to reach students in fun, effective ways.
 There's something contagious about the feel of dirt under your fingernails and the excitement generated by watching a living thing sprout, grow, and bloom under your care.
-A special feature of a garden as an educational tool is the flexibility it offers to develop and implement activities and programs for learners of all ages and abilities.
+As an educational tool, the garden offers the flexibility to develop and implement activities and programs for learners of all ages and abilities.

 "The garden provides opportunities to reach students using all Multiple Intelligence learning styles [kinesthetic, naturalist, interpersonal, intrapersonal, musical, linguistic, logical, and spatial," says educator Carrie Banks.
 Carrie directs the Brooklyn Public Libraries' Child's Place for Children with Special Needs, which has offered an inclusive garden program component since 1999.
 Carrie has witnessed the power of the garden to reach a diverse youth audience, both with and without disabilities.

 "Our garden program began when a library educator noticed an alley with some dirt at one of the libraries and suggested a couple of sessions to clean it up and plant in it.
 That was the spark that got things moving," Carrie explains.
 A decade later, the garden has become an integral part of the afterschool programming.

 The main goal of the Child's Place is to "make sure kids with disabilities have the same opportunities as their peers without disabilities, because so often disabled kids are turned away from out-of-school activities."
 The program is open to children of all ages, with and without disabilities, including those with developmental delays, cerebral palsy, Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), multiple disabilities, mental illness, on the autism spectrum, and who are deaf or blind.
 The garden component has provided a number of unique benefits to help in achieving success.